murcoder14/datahose-app/README.md

 ```

 This script:
-- Initializes SDKMAN and Java 11
+- Initializes SDKMAN and Java 11 (run this in every new shell session!)
 - Loads Flink configuration
 - Sets up AWS region from your CLI profile
 - Displays available commands

+**Note:** The `cicd.sh` script automatically initializes Java 11, but for manual Maven commands, always ensure Java 11 is active first.

 ### 2. Create Infrastructure